 - no uptake or no residual uptake (when used interim)

-- slight uptake, but below blood pool (mediastinum)
+- slight uptake, but equal to or below blood pool (mediastinum)

 - uptake above mediastinal, but below or equal to uptake in the liver